startoday/DDIA_Learning_Notes/Part1_ch1.md

   - High percentiles of response times, also known as *tail latencies*, are important because they directly affect users’ experience of the service.

+#### Maintainability
+  - Operability

+        Make it easy for operations teams to keep the system running smoothly.
+  - Simplicity

+        - Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
+(Note this is not the same as      simplicity of the user interface.)
+        - abstraction can help with simplicity

+  - Evolvability

+        Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
+Also known as    extensibil‐ ity, modifiability, or plasticity.